srijanshetty/notes/Computing/db/db_implementations.md

 # Atomicity
-- This means every transaction is a *all or nothing* deal, either the transaction goes through completely or it doesn't happen at all.
+- This means every transaction is a *all or nothing* deal, either the transaction goes through completely or it doesnt happen at all.

 # Consistency
 - Consistency is specified by the domain.